Ecramer7/Final_Project/README.md

 The most interesting way to interact with NASA's meteorite data is to see it visually displayed.
 Corelating the meteorites landings with the location visually on a map with be the main part of this project.
 To take the data a step further, Machine Learning will hopefully predict meteorites the location and times of the next hit.

+how the team communicates
+why we selected the topic